monkeyusage/twitscan/README.md

 # twitscan

-This program lets users retrieve data from a twitter user as well as interactions with followers.
+This program lets users retrieve data from twitter user as well as interactions with followers.